“BioEnterprise has connected us with potential investors and vendors, and provided great opportunities for networking and education.”

 Kay translated surgical needs and biomechanical concepts into commercializable proprietary products, acting as go-between to the designers, management team, sales force and surgeons.
 “This definitely isn’t an easy process,” said Kay.
 “I ruminated about serious surgical needs and solutions surrounded by crumpled paper with smoke coming out of my ears.”

-Orthohelix soon became one of the fastest growing companies in the region and, after several successful financing rounds, was acquired by Tornier N.V. for more than $140 million in 2012.
+Orthohelix soon became one of the fastest growing companies in the region and, after several successful financing rounds, was acquired by Tornier N.V. for $155 million in 2012.
 Kay credits his entire team for the company’s successful development and exit.